carmatthews/FormRecognizer-ItemizedReceipt/README.md

 ## Analyze a form and extract items ##
 The next step is to use the model to extract data from a new form.
 The steps for getting top level entites are documented in the next section of the quick start <a href="https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#extract-key-value-pairs-and-tables-from-forms" target="_blank">Extract key-value pairs and tables from forms</a>.

-In addition to extracting the table, [FormAnalyzer_ExtractColumn](FormAnalyzer_ExtractColumn.py), iterates over the columns in the table to extract all the entries for one of the columns, giving you a list of those entries.
+In addition to extracting the table, [FormAnalyzer_ExtractColumn.py](FormAnalyzer_ExtractColumn.py), iterates over the columns in the table to extract all the entries for one of the columns, giving you a list of those entries.

-An example receipt is included [Tesco Example Receipt](Tesco_Example_Receipt.pdf) that can be processed and the values in the "Product" column are extracted.
+An example receipt is included [Tesco_Receipt_Example.pdf](Tesco_Receipt_Example.pdf) that can be processed and the values in the "Product" column are extracted.

 Replace the values in the sample code for:
 1. **base_url**: The region your cognitive service is deployed to